pi-apps/pi-platform-docs/platform_API.md

 #### Get a payment:

+Get information about a payment.

 ```
 GET /payments/:payment_id
 ```

-* Authorization method: **User access token**
+* Authorization method: **Server API Key**
 * Response type: [PaymentDTO](#PaymentDTO)

-> **Coming soon:** Server API Key Authorization on this endpoint, to remove the need from passing the user's access token
-> to your server.

 #### Approve a payment:

+Server-side approval: mark a payment as approved, enabling the user to submit the transaction to the blockchain.

 ```
 POST /payments/:payment_id/approve